emperorofmars/nna_unity/readme.md

 Extend any 3d format by abusing node-names.\
 This works by naming nodes in a specific way, and by serializing JSON into node-names.

-This project is an abomination and the sooner it can burn in a fire, the better.\
+This project is an abomination and the sooner it can burn in a fire, the better.

-⭐Star this repo if you love heresy!
+⭐ Star this repo if you love heresy! ⭐

 ![](./Docs/img/nna-example.png)